neondatabase/website/content/guides/self-hosting-umami-neon.md

 fly launch
 ```

-On being prompted by CLI to allow copying of the existing configuration into a new app, answer with a `y`:
+When prompted by the CLI to allow copying of the existing configuration into a new app, answer with a `y`:

 ```bash
 An existing fly.toml file was found